Letters from Lodi

 2 medium carrots, quartered

 1 bay leaf

 2 cups chicken stock or broth

 Cut off the root end of each pearl onion and make an “x” with a knife in its place.
 Bring 2-3 cups water to a boil and drop in the onions for 1 minute.
 Remove onions from the pot, allow to cool, and peel (onions should slide right out of the skin).
 Set aside.

 Blanch bacon briefly in boiling water; drain, and dice or cube.
 Fry to render fat; remove meat and set aside, and save fat for frying.

 Sprinkle chicken pieces on all sides with salt and ground pepper.
 Place chicken pieces, a few at a time, into a large (1-2 gallon) sealable plastic bag along with flour; shake to coat chicken completely.
-Remove chicken from bag, and fry in bacon fat, just until crust is crisp.
+Remove chicken from the bag, and fry in bacon fat, just until the crust is crisp.
 Set chicken pieces aside.

 Place chicken in oven and cook for 2 to 2-1/2 hours, or until chicken is tender.
 Maintain a very gentle simmer and stir occasionally.

 Once the chicken is done, remove it to a heatproof container, cover it, and place it in the oven to keep warm.
 Strain the sauce in a sieve and degrease (discard carrots, celery, thyme, garlic, and bay leaf).
 Return the sauce to a pot, place over medium heat, and reduce by 1/3 (depending on how much liquid you began with, this should take 20-45 minutes).